Tips and Tricks

 Don't remove the paper until your block is complete and you want to sew it to your top.
 Iron carefully on the back and cut finally to desired size.

-If you are sewing 15 cm blocks (metric measurement) the Quicker Trimmer will be helpful.
+If you are sewing 15 cm blocks (metric measurement) the to site Quicker Trimmer will be helpful.